Applied Reconciliation: Indigenous Partnership Building

 WHAT IS APPLIED RECONCILIATION?

-Applied Reconciliation refers to our water stewardship actions in Canada’s unceded traditional Territories of Indigenous People.
-We work to align our water stewardship with Indigenous People’s priorities to develop a cross-cultural approach to reconciliation between Indigenous and non-Indigenous People, government and policy makers.
+Applied Reconciliation is the lens we apply to all our water stewardship work in territories of Indigenous Peoples.
+We strive to align our water stewardship efforts with Indigenous People’s priorities to develop a cross-cultural approach to Reconciliation between Indigenous and non-Indigenous People, government and policy makers.
 We value intergenerational work, Indigenous ways of knowing, and the interweaving of this knowledge for collective water monitoring priorities.

 PROGRAM GOALS

-Meaningful collaborations and partnerships with Indigenous People regarding water stewardship priorities.
+Meaningful collaborations and partnerships with Indigenous Peoples regarding water stewardship priorities.

-• 2024 - Living Lakes Canada has partnered with the Piikani Nation to pilot new groundwater detection technology for the establishment of a community-focused groundwater monitoring framework in Alberta.
-This project is using the Oldman River Watershed as a pilot area, with the intention of expanding into the Bow River Basin and the rest of Alberta in the future.
+• 2024 - Living Lakes Canada partnered with the Piikani Nation to pilot innovative groundwater detection technology aimed at developing a community-focused groundwater monitoring framework in Alberta.
+The project is currently being piloted in the Oldman River Watershed, with plans to expand into the Bow River Basin and other regions of Alberta.

 • 2024 - Living Lakes Canada delivered an environmental DNA (eDNA) training to Simpcw Resources Group and Simpcw First Nation in collaboration with Jared Hobbs (J. Hobbs Ecological Consulting Ltd.) and the Helbing lab (University of Victoria) as part of the iTrackDNA project.
 Participants learned applications and considerations of using eDNA methods while gaining practical experience with sample collection.

 2023 ʔaq̓am Youth Water Gathering, BC.
-LLC Photo
+Living Lakes Canada Photo

-• 2023-2024 - Living Lakes Canada has been building collaborative relationships with other environmental stewardship NGOs that prioritize Reconciliation in the quarterly dialogues led by Watersheds BC.
-These conversations explore how NGOs can apply UNDRIP to our environmental stewardship work.
+• 2023-2024 - Living Lakes Canada built collaborative relationships with other environmental stewardship NGOs that prioritized Reconciliation in the quarterly dialogues led by Watersheds BC.
+These conversations explored how NGOs could apply UNDRIP to their environmental stewardship work.

-• 2022-2024 - In partnership with the Upper Nicola Band, Living Lakes Canada co-developed and is field testing the Indigenous Knowledge and Values Framework for Foreshore Integrated Management Planning on Nicola Lake, showcasing how Indigenous Knowledge and Western science can holistically align and be applied to decision making together.
+• 2022-2024 - In partnership with the Upper Nicola Band, Living Lakes Canada co-developed and field tested the Indigenous Knowledge and Values Framework for Foreshore Integrated Management Planning on Nicola Lake, showcasing how Indigenous Knowledge and Western science can holistically align and be applied to decision making together.
 The framework is a template for the application of Nation-specific Indigenous Knowledge.
-For example, this pilot project was guided by the Syilx foundational captíkʷł (oral story) of the Four Food Chiefs.
-Each chief represents a different perspective that, when combined, creates a balanced approach.
+The project’s resulting Nicola Lake Foreshore Development Guidelines identified 19 Culturally Sensitive Areas along the shoreline and offer evidence-based recommendations to protect the lake’s sensitive habitats.

 2023 STREAM & CABIN training in Whitehorse, YT.
-LLC Photo
+Living Lakes Canada Photo

 • 2023 - Living Lakes Canada delivered iTrackDNA field trainings in British Columbia with Blueberry River First Nation in Fort St. John and Gitanyow First Nation in Hazelton to support ongoing eDNA projects and explore the potential for future ones.
-In these sessions, inter-generational Indigenous community members were trained in Targeted eDNA field sample collection.
+Inter-generational Indigenous community members were trained in Targeted eDNA field sample collection.
 Participants deepened their proficiency with the methods and improved their internal capacity for the fieldwork.

 • 2023 - Living Lakes Canada delivered a range of water monitoring trainings to six First Nations across Western Canada.
-In the Canadian Columbia Basin specifically, we assisted in organizing two youth Water Gatherings led by the ʔaq̓am Guardians in Training that combined Ktunaxa culture with Western science water monitoring workshops.
+In the Canadian Columbia Basin specifically, we assisted in organizing two youth Water Gatherings led by the ʔaq̓am Guardians in Training, combining Ktunaxa culture with Western science water monitoring workshops.
 This youth-led project enabled Indigenous and non-Indigenous youth to learn together about water stewardship from both Western Science and Ktunaxa perspectives, and facilitated cross-cultural relationship-building between participants.

 • 2023 - Living Lakes Canada hired an Indigenous Youth Ambassador who, in addition to attending conferences and presenting at our youth-focused events, wrote the multi-media column series “The Youth Perspective” that combined youth and Indigenous storytelling on important topics related to freshwater conservation.
 The Youth Perspective has been published on platforms across Canada, including The Starfish Canada.